-We’ve arranged the list chronologically, starting with Lynch’s first feature film, Eraserhead (1972-1976), and ending with the very recent, universally acclaimed Twin Peaks: The Return (2017—and, yes, there will be spoilers).
+We’ve arranged the list chronologically, starting with Lynch’s first feature film, Eraserhead (1972-1976), and ending with the recent, universally acclaimed Twin Peaks: The Return (2017).
+And yes, there will be spoilers.

 Lynch arrived to Los Angeles in the very early 1970s, when he accepted a scholarship at the prestigious American Film Institute.
-The AFI was then located at the Greystone Mansion, the estate of the 1920s millionaire Ned Doheny.
+The AFI was then located at the Greystone Mansion (905 Loma Vista Dr, Beverly Hills 90210) the estate of the 1920s millionaire Ned Doheny.
 The mansion was built between 1927 and 1930 and it represented the kind of splendor that Jazz-Age Los Angeles, flush with the success of the film and oil industries, wanted to show the rest of the world.
 Doheny was shot in his mansion in 1929 in a confusing episode, only a few months after he had moved his family in.
 By the time Lynch arrived, the AFI had been leasing the Doheny property from the city of Beverly Hills for five years.

 For more details of this fundamental period in Lynch’s early career, check out the essential documentary David Lynch: The Art Life (2016), which includes a detailed account of how the visionary young filmmaker turned the dilapidated servants’ quarters of this old Beverly Hills mansion into a surreal landscape of timeless, black and white nightmares.

 The stairs where Sailor kills the assassin that Lula’s mother had sent to kill him, and the stunning lobby ceiling (based on the Renaissance masterpiece Village Madama), are still recognizable from this and other movies.
-Though The MacArthur, adjacent to its namesake park, is no longer a hotel, it can be rented out for events and movie shoots.
+Though The MacArthur (607 S. Park View St., Los Angeles 90057), adjacent to its namesake park, is no longer a hotel, it can be rented out for events and movie shoots.
 Appointments can be made to visit its interiors.

 Lynch is the master of the creepy non-sequitur, and nowhere is this deployed more effectively than in the short interlude in Mulholland Dr. (2001), where the brilliant, underrated character actor Patrick Fischler, sitting in a booth at Winkie’s Diner, confides a scary premonition to a friend.
 The payoff, when they both go to the back of the diner and encounter… someone, is what The Independent has called perhaps “the best jump scare in cinema history.”

-Though the prop Winkie’s sign says “Sunset Blvd” (Lynch allegedly based it on the Denny’s at Gower Gulch in Hollywood), the actual diner used for the shoot is the closed-down Caesar’s Restaurant in Gardena.
+Though the prop Winkie’s sign says “Sunset Blvd” (Lynch allegedly based it on the Denny’s at Gower Gulch in Hollywood), the actual diner used for the shoot is the closed-down Caesar’s Restaurant (1016 W. El Segundo Blvd, Gardena 90247).
 The diner reappears a couple of times, reflecting the different facets of the two characters played by Naomi Watts.
 Visit the back of the recently shuttered Caesar’s at your own risk.
 You never know who might slither out of the trash enclosure and give you a heart attack.

 The twist (literally) in the plot of Mulholland Dr. occurs when Naomi Watts (playing Betty) and Laura Helena Harrison (calling herself Rita) head out into the Los Angeles night after a torrid sexual encounter and visit a club called Silencio.
 Though the interiors were shot a a different Downtown L.A. theater, the secret entrance to the club is actually the back of the historic Palace Theatre.
 The Palace’s main entrance is on Broadway (between 6th and 7th Streets), but the immediately recognizable back entrance (minus the prop sign saying “Silencio”) is on Spring Street, between the Premiere Towers and LA Cafe.